 After you have become comfortable with the free-writing exercise, try the "three-column technique," outlined in Dr. David Burns' book, Feeling Good (Burns).
-It is an excellent format in which to apply the principles of CBT.
+It is an excellent format in which to apply the principles of cognitive behavioral therapy (CBT).
 He outlines ten "errors in thinking" that cover a range of cognitive distortions.
-These concepts combine expressive writing with cognitive behavioral therapy.
-The categories he lists are:
+He uses these concepts to fortify expressive writing with cognitive behavioral therapy.
+Some of the categories he lists are:

-- "Should statements"
+- "Should" statements

 - All or nothing thinking

 - Overgeneralization

 - Mental filter

-- Ignore the positive
+- Ignoring the positive

-- Dwell on the negatives
+- o Dwelling on the negative

 - Discounting the positives

 - Jumping to conclusions

 - Mind reading

 - Fortune telling

 - Magnification or minimization

 - Labeling

 - Emotional reasoning

 - Personalization or blame